I. Mission and Objectives

 C. Committee Duties and Assignments.

-The Center’s policy and curricular decisions are made by LAS committees.
+The Center’s policy and curricular decisions are made by CLACS committees.
 There are

 three standing committees: an Executive Committee (EC), a Graduate Committee, and an